Physical Therapy

 Aquatic therapy may be appropriate for individuals who:

-- experience joint pain with walking or prolonged standing
+- Experience joint pain with walking or prolonged standing

-- are recovering from orthopedic surgery
+- Are recovering from orthopedic surgery

-- have arthritis or persistent joint stiffness
+- Have arthritis or persistent joint stiffness

-- find weight-bearing exercise uncomfortable
+- Find weight-bearing exercise uncomfortable

-- have balance concerns and feel more secure in a supported setting
+- Have balance concerns and feel more secure in a supported setting

-- need gradual reintroduction to exercise after injury
+- Need gradual reintroduction to exercise after injury

 If strengthening or mobility work on land feels difficult, water-based therapy may